BeeeeeHu/classify-rv32i/README.md

    The accumulated result in `t2` is added to the total in `t0`.
 The loop index `t1` is then incremented, and the process continues until all elements are processed, resulting in the dot product.

 ---

+Matrix Multiplication
+---

+#### Inner Loop (`inner_loop_end`)

+At the end of the inner loop, the program prepares to move to the next row in the matrix.
+First, it calculates the byte offset needed to move to the next row by multiplying the number of columns (`a2`) by 4 (since each element is 4 bytes).
+This offset is added to the current row pointer (`s3`) to point to the next row in memory.
+The row counter (`s0`) is then incremented to track the progress of the rows being processed.
+The program then jumps back to the start of the outer loop to continue the next iteration.

+#### Outer Loop (`outer_loop_end`)

+Once the outer loop completes, the epilogue section restores the saved registers and prepares for returning from the function.
+The program retrieves the saved values of the registers (`ra`, `s0` through `s5`) from the stack, adjusts the stack pointer to remove them, and then jumps back to the return address stored in `ra`.
+This ensures the program can return to the caller with the correct state, having restored the necessary register values.